MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 While common area phone licensing does not include an Intune license, you may choose to assign an Intune license to a common area phone account, so that the device may register within Intune.

-Just like other Office 365 user accounts, accounts used on Common Area Phones support multi-factor authentication.
-If you choose to enable MFA for your Common Area Phone accounts, plan how you will receive and enter the MFA authentication code on each handset during sign-in.
-Ensure you register each account for MFA prior to signing in to each phone handset.
+Just like other Office 365 user accounts, accounts used on common area phones support multifactor authentication (MFA).
+If you choose to enable MFA for your Common Area Phone accounts, plan how you will receive and enter the MFA code on each handset during sign-in.
+Ensure that you register each account for MFA prior to signing in to each phone handset.

 # Set up the Common Area Phone license for Microsoft Teams